 What does the term “IT” mean to you?
 Today, many organizations are rebranding parts of their IT departments as “business technology” or “Business Systems” – a concept that describes the ever-increasing reliance of businesses across industries (and the lines of business within them) on technology to handle and optimize processes between the hundreds of apps used in an organization.

 Business Technology teams take a step away from the world of traditional IT.
-Instead of back office processes and managing infrastructure, they focus on managing everything from the company’s cloud app stack to the processes that happen in and between those apps and databases.
+Instead of managing back-office processes and infrastructure, they oversee everything from the company’s cloud app stack to the processes occurring in and between those applications and databases.

 The idea of Business Technology, or BT, isn’t new.
 Coined by Forrester CEO George Colony in 2007, BT acknowledges IT’s pervasiveness in the enterprise as well as the relationship between IT and business, a liaison often led by Business Systems teams.
 So what is Business Technology?
 “It is pervasive technology that is impacting business results,” says Colony.